shawnoden/angular-lthw/ex3.md

 2. What happens when you try to display variables from the first controller within the second controller HTML block?
 3. Add a **run block** to your application that sets some variables.
-What happens when you try display those variables from inside your controllers?
+What happens when you try display those variables from inside your controller HTML blocks?

 ---

 [Previous Exercise](ex2.html) / [Next Exercise](ex4.html)